Sherry520/LoginCAU/README.md

 Some highlight features:
 - Convenience: Login information is stored locally.
 You don't need to type it every time.
 - Secure: Password is not cleartext.
-- Automated: The login address is automatically obtained.
+- Automated: The login address is automatically obtained for WLAN or LAN.

 # Prerequisites
 Python2 : this script supports ***Python2*** only.